1999 Shia uprising in Iraq: Saddam City 18–21

 Following the killing of al-Sadr the Iraqi government withheld news of al-Sadr's death for 24 hours as it tried to pressure the family to not hold witnessed a period of unrest and protests.
 The Iraqi government in this period also executed al-Sadr's deputy, and confiscated his writings and videos of his sermons.
 Unaware of al-Sadr's death, Shiite worshipers arrived at the Rassoul mosque in Saddam City to pray for al-Sadr's recovery.
 Iraqi soldiers then arrived and ordered the worshipers to leave.
-The soldiers later opened fire when the worshipers refused to leave, and instead began chanting anti-Saddam slogans and throw stones, leaving some 80 dead.
+The soldiers later opened fire when the worshipers refused to leave, and instead began chanting anti-Saddam slogans and throwing stones, leaving some 80 dead.
 Following this news spread throughout Saddam City that al-Sadr had been murdered, resulting in mass anti-government demonstrations.

 The Iraqi government then sealed off Saddam City and deployed the Republican Guard to put down the growing demonstrations.
 After 24 hours the demonstrations had been largely suppressed, leaving between 27 and 100 dead.
 Iraqi security forces proceeded to arrest representatives of al-Sadr in Baghdad and throughout the south.